waimea-obass/200dtd-worker-task-assigner/docs/0-requirements.md

 ### Relevance to the System

-If the system is laggy or
+If the system is laggy or clunky then it will be undesirable to use

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will need to consider how smoothly the assimilation between the different web pages happens ie the click of a button.

-## Accessability
+## Accessibility

-Replace this text with a clear explanation of what the implication means.
+I need the website to be accessible to my end user.

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+If the system was not accessible no body would want to/ use it

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+If the system is accessible then more people would want to utilise it.

 ## Aesthetic

-Replace this text with a clear explanation of what the implication means.
+I need to website to be aesthetically pleasing

 ### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.
+If it looked ugly then nobody would want to utilise my website.

 ### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.
+I will take into account the colour scheme, font, background of the website and make it all of a similar, aesthetically pleasing scheme.

-## NAME OF IMPLICATION 5
+##

 Replace this text with a clear explanation of what the implication means.